• Loading stock data...

 The bot that alerts the sports world like Paul Revere whenever an NFL final score is achieved for the first time in league history has been glitching.

 “Scorigami,” a term coined by sports internet personality Jon Bois, refers to games whose final score has never happened before, and most often applied to the NFL.
-For years, an account on X has sent out updates whenever a Scorigami is achieved, such as the Texans’ 32–12 win over the Chargers last season.
+For years, an account on X/Twitter has sent out updates whenever a Scorigami is achieved, such as the Texans’ 32–12 win over the Chargers last season.

 The account also posts the odds that a current game will end in a Scorigami (Super Bowl LIX had an 82.96% chance late in the fourth quarter) and how many times a final score has happened before.
-Super Bowl LIX’s rare final score of 40–22 had happened once before in 2004; not a Scorigami.
+Super Bowl LIX’s rare final score of 40–22 had happened once before in 2004, not a Scorigami.

 But this season, the Scorigami bot has been unreliable, erratic, and flat-out inaccurate.

 The account has missed Scorigamis.
 Some posts have said there were “0 games” of precedent for common scores.
-The bot dumped more than a dozen scores and predictions on Thursday afternoon in a torrent.
+The bot dumped more than a dozen scores and predictions Thursday afternoon in a torrent.

-On Sunday, the bot tweeted that the score of the Buccaneers’ win over the 49ers, 30–19, was not a Scorigami, but in the same tweet it contradicted itself, saying the score had happened 0 times prior.
+On Sunday, the bot tweeted that the score of the Buccaneers’ win over the 49ers, 30–19, was not a Scorigami, but in the same tweet it contradicted itself, saying the score had happened 0 times before.
 In reality, Sunday was the 10th iteration of that score.
 The bot reacted exactly the same way to the Panthers’ 30–27 win over the Cowboys, a score that has happened nearly 100 other times.

 The account has more than a half-million followers, and NFL fans are distraught by its recent issues.
 Some of them have even started adding a community note with the correct information when the bot gets a score wrong.